jrief/django-angular/docs/basic-crud-operations.rst

 =============================

-When using Angular's `$resource`_ to build services, each service comes with free CRUD (create, read, update delete) methods:
+When using Angular's `$resource`_ to build services, each service comes with free CRUD (create, read, update, delete) methods:

 .. code-block:: javascript